cowboy8625/neolisp/README.md

 # NeoLisp

-NeoLisp is a simple Lisp-inspired programming language designed for ease of use and extensibility.
-It is implemented in Rust, offering both performance and safety.
+NeoLisp is a lightweight, Lisp-inspired programming language designed with simplicity and extensibility in mind.
+It is implemented in Rust, offering a balance between performance and safety.
+NeoLisp is a functional programming language, featuring first-class functions, closures, and easy extensibility.

 ## Features

-- **Simple Syntax**: NeoLisp follows a simple syntax inspired by Lisp, making it easy to learn and use.
+- **Simple Syntax**: NeoLisp features a clean and simple Lisp-inspired syntax, making it easy to learn and use.
-- **Functional Programming**: Embrace functional programming paradigms with first-class functions and closures.
+- **Functional Programming**: Supports functional programming paradigms, with first-class functions, recursion, and closures.
+- **Lightweight**: Designed for simplicity and ease of use, making it suitable for quick prototyping and small projects.
-- **Extensibility**: NeoLisp is designed to be easily extensible, allowing users to define their own functions.
+- **Extensibility**: Easily extendable, allowing users to define custom functions and expand the language's features.
+- **Efficient**: Written in Rust for performance and memory safety.

 ## Getting Started